Which is the best unsweetened almond milk under $5?

 More almonds means more protein and more almond flavour, which is an important consideration.

-Try this: Blueberry Tea Cake with almond milk, wholemeal flour, coconut sugar and blueberries.
+Try it in this recipe: Blueberry Tea Cake with almond milk, wholemeal flour, coconut sugar and blueberries.

 There is a range of prices for almond milk, and the outline here for prices is based on the RRP (not the ‘on sale’ or special price) for online shopping July 2017.